The Sixth Gun: The Sixth Gun: Battle for the Six

 The Sixth Gun: Battle for the Six is a revival series of miniseries beginning in 2025.
 It was originally announced under the placeholder title The Sixth Gun Reborn, with Bunn and Hurtt saying they had a title in mind for the series, but they were waiting for the right time to reveal it.
 The series was announced as part of the Kickstarter campaign for the Deluxe Omnibus Library.
 During the campaign, stretch goals for three prelude one-shot stories and a prose short story were unlocked.
 Bunn has described the upcoming series as, "One part Shadow Roads, one part The Sixth Gun, with a whole bunch of action, adventure, and epic fantasy thrown into the mix."

-The series is set to return with The Sixth Gun: Road to the Six #0, collecting the three preludes from the Kickstarter, followed by the three-issue miniseries The Sixth Gun: Battle for the Six, with more to follow in 2026.
+The series returned with The Sixth Gun: Road to the Six #0, collecting the three preludes from the Kickstarter, followed by the three-issue miniseries The Sixth Gun: Battle for the Six, with more to follow in 2026.
 The Battle for the Six miniseries will be published in extra long issues without any advertisements.